The Grinch Grinches the Cat in the Hat: Production notes

 Both the Grinch and the Cat in the Hat were recast with different voice actors than the ones used in previous specials, all of whom had died.
 Bob Holt voiced the Grinch (Hans Conried, who voiced the Grinch in Halloween Is Grinch Night, died four months before this special had aired, while Boris Karloff, the original voice of the Grinch, died in 1969) and Mason Adams took over voicing the Cat in the Hat from Allan Sherman, who died in 1973.

-Since Freleng was absent from production on Pink at First Sight due to him breaking up the studio he began with DePatie before returning to Warner Bros., this was the only other fully animated DFE production to be made by Marvel Productions and one of the last DFE cartoons Freleng was involved in.
+Since Freleng was absent from production on Pink at First Sight due to him breaking up the studio he began with DePatie before returning to Warner Bros.
+Pictures, this was the only other fully animated DFE production to be made by Marvel Productions and one of the last DFE cartoons Freleng was involved in.
 Coincidentally, Marvel's figurehead, Stan Lee, had served in the same division of the United States Army as Dr. Seuss during World War II.